juanca/blog/README.md

 Although it is not a presentation component, it is still considered **dumb** because it never directly accesses the store.
 In order to introduce `state` into a component, the component needs to inherit from the `React.Component` in order to take advantage of the [React component lifecycle](https://facebook.github.io/react/docs/react-component.html).
 This can be achieved by modifying the original presentational component or wrapping the original presentational component.
-Normally, behavioral components are perfect opportunities to implement **higher order components** which is the technique to wrap the original presentational component.
+Normally, behavioral components are perfect opportunities to implement **higher-order components**.
+A higher-order component is the technique of wrapping the original presentational component to produce a new component.

 Whenever a component needs to do more than just displaying data, a behavior component would suffice.

-Let’s consider a requirement to programmatically keep track of the value within the `<input>` in the `TextField` component.
+Let's consider a requirement to programmatically keep track of the value within the `<input>` in the `TextField` component.

-### Non-higher order component
+### Non-higher-order component

 A React component has a `state` attached to its instance.
 This can be updated with the `setState` asynchronous setter instance method.